-The Minimum wages Act fixes the minimum wages rates in any Indian company, where both the Provincial Governments and the Central Government determine these rates.
+The Minimum wages Act fixes the minimum wage rates in any Indian company, where both the Provincial Government and the Central Government determine these rates.
 The minimum wage rates get declared at the occupational, sectoral, state, and national levels.
 These wages may get established for any sector, occupation, or region.
 The cost of living determines the minimum wage.
 The minimum wages may get set for different scheduled employment or various work classes of the same scheduled employment.
-Frequency of the salaries ranges from monthly, hourly, or daily.
-The State Governments and Central Government notifies the scheduled employment about the revision of minimum wage rates.
+The frequency of the salaries ranges from monthly, hourly, or daily.
+The State Government and Central Government notify the scheduled employment about revising minimum wage rates.

 The two methods for fixing or revising minimum wages are:

-In this method, the government changes minimum wages after setting up committees and subcommittees for holding recommendations and inquiries.
+In this method, the government changes minimum wages after setting up committees and subcommittees to hold recommendations and inquiries.

 In this method, the Official Gazette publishes proposals of the government regarding people who are likely to be affected by changes in minimum wages.
 The recommendations get taken into consideration at a specified date.

-The government fixes or revises the minimum wage of particular scheduled employment after taking the advice of all the representations and committees into account.
+The government fixes or revises the minimum wage of particular scheduled employment after considering all the representations and committees’ advice.
 The final decision gets implemented after 3 months from the date of its declaration.

 2. Payment of Wages Act, 1936